KyleKing/TeamBIKES/README.md

 ## /Raspberry Pi Node/

-> The Node.js application that runs on the coordinator device for remote communciation to the web application
+> The Node.js application that runs on the coordinator device for remote communication to the web application

-To run the Node application, enter the folder `cd Raspberry_Pi_Node` and install the necessary Node pacakges: `npm install`.
+To run the Node application, enter the folder `cd Raspberry_Pi_Node` and install the necessary Node packages: `npm install`.
 If you don't have Node.js or NPM installed, visit https://docs.npmjs.com/getting-started/installing-node.
 TO run this code on a Raspberry Pi, you will need to install Node (TODO: link a guide and other notes).

-Once the NPM packages are isntalled, try connecting an Arduino or XBee module to your computer/Raspberry Pi via a USB cable.
+Once the NPM packages are installed, try connecting an Arduino or XBee module to your computer/Raspberry Pi via a USB cable.
 Start the Node application with `node init.js`.
 The application should recognize the USB device and will wait for incoming data.
 The anticipated format is:

 ```
 TODO: Add CSV Format